FraserBrown/CRSP-Engine/README.md

 ### Development Environment
 #### Packages used in this project
+The below packages will be installed through maven automatically for you:
 * [RDF4J](http://rdf4j.org/) - Framework for processing and handling RDF data
 * [GSON v2.3.1](https://github.com/google/gson) - JSON to Java Object Parser
 * [JUnit v4.12](https://junit.org/junit4/) - Testing Framework